Water flowing from a storm sewer pipe and splashing onto a log. Water flowing from a storm sewer pipe and splashing onto a log.

 CCTV Testing

 If and when an issue is detected, the next step is to determine who is responsible for the cost of repairs.
 It may be the county, the city, the township, or numerous other parties who must research funding options and prepare a work order to lay out an order of repair.
+Proper waste watering engineering will then be required to find a solution to the identified issue.

 Plan Ahead for Inflow and Infiltration Issues with Expert Support from EDG

 Correction of an inflow and infiltration issue is not cheap, but you want to have all the information on the front end to try to avoid surprises throughout the process.
-Learn more about how the team at EDG can be of assistance to your community with our water & wastewater services or contact us for more information.